 Lemon served as an adjunct professor at Brooklyn College, teaching and participating in curriculum designed around new media.
 He earned a degree in broadcast journalism from Brooklyn College and also attended Louisiana State University.

-Raina is an Executive Director in the Index Applied Research team in New York.
-She focuses on conducting research and working closely with clients to help them make investment decisions with respect to MSCI products.
-Raina has been in the investment industry for over a decade.
+Raina is a Managing Director at MSCI and heads the Americas Index Solutions Research team in New York.
+Raina and her team work closely with clients to help solve investment problems using thought leading research and powerful investment tools.
+Raina also heads the philanthropic committee at MSCI to further drive her passion to give back to the community.
 Prior to MSCI, Raina was an index trading strategist at Morgan Stanley.
 Raina comes with a Bachelor of Science in Finance and an MBA from Columbia Business School.

 Judith is the Managing Member of Despina Arts LLC, which focuses on fine arts investments.
 She is also President of the Monteforte Foundation, Inc. a funder of educational, cultural and civic projects.